 About Red Balloon

 to ensure our students get the support they need to thrive.
-Read more about our Values, ethos and practice.
+Read more about our values, ethos and practice.

 Our staff are adept at using topics that our students are passionate about, creatively linking them to the curricular subjects to rekindle their interest in learning.
-Similarly, students may not be ready to work in groups with others, and we provide opportunity for 1:1 lessons, where appropriate, as well as small group sessions.
+Similarly, students may not be ready to work in groups with others, and we, therefore, provide opportunity for 1:1 lessons, where appropriate, as well as small group sessions.

-Fifty percent of our programme is dedicated to well-being support and therapy and students are offered a range of therapeutic support.
+A significant part of our programme is dedicated to well-being support and therapy and students are offered a range of therapeutic support.
 Creative subjects, such as art, music and drama are often used as therapeutic opportunities as well as academic pursuits, where appropriate.

 At the heart of our community is our community room and recently refurbished kitchen.
 Here, staff and students come together to eat, celebrate birthdays and other festive occasions, play games or just sit and chat.